PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Back-End.md

 This L3-FRS-BE document defines the Nest.js + MySQL Back-End requirements for the SafeLanes Rest Hours solution while ensuring alignment with the higher-level documents:

 - Use discrete columns for 48 half-hour blocks, storing updatedAt.
-- Provide endpoints that enable both vessel offline operation and office aggregation.
+- Provide endpoints that enable both Vessel autonomous operation and office aggregation.
 - Maintain a robust audit log with indefinite retention.
 - Keep compliance checks straightforward, run on each record update.
 - Store rule sets in the database for easy offline replication.